gopalbala/cric-score/README.md

 13. Team may contain more than one coach
 13. Team may contain a doctor, physio and a manager
 14. Team has a captain and vice captain
 15. Team is composed of players and players are of the following types
     A. BATSMAN
     B. BOWLER
     C. WICKETKEEPER
 16. A match contian minimum of two innings
 17. Match starts with a toss.
 Coin is tossed by one captain and asked by another
 18. Toss has an outcome on which a team may choose to bowl / bat
+19. Match will involve the following people
+    A. Teams
+    B. Umpires
+    C. Referee
+    D. Scorers
+    E. Commentators
+20. Bowler bowls overs and Batsman scores runs
+21. Bowled balls and runs should be tracked on scorecard